-I believe that my lived experience, candor, and witness; my education, experience, and bipartisan legislative achievements; my leadership, passion, and integrity; and my dedication to volunteerism, public service and our communities make me uniquely qualified to be our next State Senator for District 14 at this fierce and urgent now.
+I believe that my lived experience, candor, and witness; my education, experience, and bipartisan legislative achievements; my leadership, passion, and integrity; and my dedication to volunteerism, public service and our communities make me uniquely qualified to continue serving as our State Senator for District 14.

-I humbly ask you to join our campaign to help elect a man of the people who will work hard for the people of Chelsea, Farmingdale, Gardiner, Hallowell, Manchester, Monmouth, Pittston, Randolph, Readfield, West Gardiner, and Winthrop in the special election on March 9, 2021.
+I humbly ask you to join our campaign to help elect a man of the people who will work hard for the citizens of Chelsea, Farmingdale, Gardiner, Hallowell, Manchester, Monmouth, Pittston, Randolph, Readfield, West Gardiner, Winthrop, and Wayne on November 8, 2022.

 I have fought hard to strengthen communities and make life better for people.
 I have always given voice to those who cry in the dark.
 The sick, the hungry, and the poor.
 The invisible, the silenced, and the scorned.
 The insecure, the isolated, and the forlorn.